AnuChakravarti/BLAST/README.md

 # BLAST

-R code for the BLAST algorithm
+This repository contains the R code implementation for the **BLAST algorithm** described in the paper:
+**BLAST: Bayesian Learning via Augmented Source Transfer**.